Jalmeida1994/actions-runner-controller/TROUBLESHOOTING.md

 **Solution**

-Your cluster is based on a new enough Kubernetes of version 1.22 or greater which does not support the legacy `admissionregistration.k8s.io/v1beta1` API anymore, and your `cert-manager` is not up-to-date hence it's still trying to use the leagcy Kubernetes API.
+Your cluster is based on a new enough Kubernetes of version 1.22 or greater which does not support the legacy `admissionregistration.k8s.io/v1beta1` API anymore, and your `cert-manager` is not up-to-date hence it's still trying to use the legacy Kubernetes API.

 In many cases, it's not an option to downgrade Kubernetes.
 So, just upgrade `cert-manager` to a more recent version that does have have the support for the specific Kubernetes version you're using.